ezhong0/humanebench/data_generation/README.md

 - `ENABLE_DEDUPLICATION_FEEDBACK`: True (improve uniqueness)

 **Environment Variables:**
-- Only `TARGET_ROWS` can be set via environment for automated runs
+- `TARGET_ROWS` can be set via `.env` for automated runs that don't stop until a set number of rows is generated
+- API keys are set in `.env`
 - All other settings are edited directly in `config.py`

 ## Output Format